balasaajay/docker-app-db/README.md

-# Python api to check whether data is present in a particular table in mysql database (Containerzied)
+# Python api to check whether data is present in a particular table in mysql database (dockerized)

 ## Prerequisites
 - Make sure docker and docker-compose are installed on the host